sekunho/sekun.dev/blog/content/posts/create-rust-binaries-and-docker-images-with-nix/index.md

 the symlink for a copy instead.
 It's only one file, so it isn't that big of a deal.

 Kind of a hack, but it works now!
-A static binary is available in `./result/bin/`, albeit a symlink.
+A binary is available in `./result/bin/`, albeit a symlink.
 I ran it with:

 ```sh